scoobiru/dmo-stuff/linode-dmo-node-notes.md

 repo: https://github.com/Nerdmaster/dmo-node
 docker image: https://hub.docker.com/r/nerdmaster/dmo-node

+These notes assume basic Linux terminal/command-line operational knowledge such as navigating directory structure and file editing with vi/vim.
+If there are any unfamiliar general terms or concepts metnioned here, Google is your friend for finding elaboration.

 ### IMPORTANT FIREWALL STUFF
 It seems that any Linode instance created has all ports allowed **INBOUND** and OUTBOUND by **DEFAULT** aside from any host firewall that may be subsequently installed/configured on the instance.
 From a security standpoint, this is generally bad.
 Prior to creating any Linode instance, it is highly suggested to create a Linode firewall via the web console.
 They are included in the service free of charge and can be associated with any subsequently created Linode instances.